oceanprotocol/contracts/docs/quickstart_bundle.md

 ### createNftWithErc20WithFixedRate

-#### deploys a new NFT Contract, then a new ERC20 datatoken and a Fixed Rate Exchange
+#### Deploys a new NFT Contract, then a new ERC20 datatoken and a Fixed Rate Exchange

 ```Javascript